Dr Philip Ciantar

 B.Ed.
 (Hons.), M.A.
 (Dunelm), Ph.D.
 (Sheffield), LLCM.

-Philip Ciantar is Lecturer in music at the Music Department of the School of Performing Arts, University of Malta.
+Philip Ciantar is Senior Lecturer in music at the Music Department of the School of Performing Arts, University of Malta.
 He teaches courses in ethnomusicology, World Music, oral music traditions of the Mediterranean, semiotics of music and research techniques in music.
 Following his first degree from the University of Malta he furthered his musical studies at the University of Durham (UK) where he graduated with an MA in music (ethnomusicology).
 In 2006, he graduated with a PhD from the University of Sheffield with a thesis focused on the Arab Andalusian music of Libya (ma’lūf).

 He contributed with entries on Maltese traditional music for the New Grove Dictionary of Music and Musicians and on Malta and Libya for the Continuum Encyclopedia of Popular Music of the World.
 His current research interests include Maltese popular music, North African music, Libyan music, learning styles of the world’s musicians and World Music analysis.
 In addition to his work in ethnomusicology he is also active as a composer with works for voice, symphonic orchestras, brass ensembles, concert bands and string orchestras.

 - 2014.
 ‘The Maltese Composer Charles Camilleri: His Life and Musical Style’, in Henry Frendo (ed.), Towards Independence and Beyond, The Central Bank of Malta Symposium-January 2014, Valletta: Central Bank of Malta, pp. 57-63.

 - 2013.
 ‘The Process of Musical Translation: Composing a Maltese Festa Band March from Libyan Ma’lūf Music’, Ethnomusicology, 57(1): 1-33.